LinusU/vscode-auto-dark-mode/readme.md

 Automatically switch between light and dark themes depending on the system dark mode toggle.

-Currently only the macOS platform is supported.
+Currently only the macOS & Windows platforms are supported.

 ## Configuration